Morning sickness is one of the earliest signs of pregnancy. It’s almost a rite of passage into this new stage of your life.

 Partners and other support people might question whether your symptoms are actually as severe as they seem.

-It’s important they’re made aware, early on, that hyperemesis gravidarum is a very real complication of pregnancy and their support can make all the difference.
+It’s important they’re made aware, early on, that hyperemesis gravidarum is a very real complication of pregnancy and that their support can make all the difference.

 Don’t be afraid to ask for help.